qxl1231/docker-elk/README.md

 ## How can I store Elasticsearch data?

 In order to persist Elasticsearch data, you'll have to mount a volume on your Docker host.
+By default, it is being stored in the same directory under `data/`.
 Update the elasticsearch container declaration to:

 ```yml
 elasticsearch: